Gavilan SC: History

 Jack Hall, an award-winning industrial designer, was chosen to work out the ergonomics, mechanics and overall appearance of the Gavilan.
 An extremely compact printer module was the result of a collaboration between Hall Design and C. Itoh of Japan.
 Additionally, several patentable features such as the unique display hinge and printer attachment mechanism were embodied in the design.

-The Gavilan sported an LCD display with an unusual resolution of 400×64 pixels (representing 8 lines by 80 columns of text).
+The Gavilan sported an LCD with an unusual resolution of 400×64 pixels (representing 8 lines by 80 columns of text).
 It included a pioneering touchpad-like pointing device, installed on a panel above the keyboard.
 It used static CMOS memory, and came with 64 kilobytes standard.
 Memory was expandable through plug-in modules, for which there were four slots available (each 32 KB "CapsuleRam" module cost and included a backup battery); these slots could also be used for software ROM cartridges.

 With standards for microfloppy drives still emerging, Gavilan was designed to accommodate both a 3.0-inch 320 KB microfloppy drive as well as a 3.5-inch floppy drive.

 Gavilan originally planned to avoid the retail segment entirely, instead providing the laptop through corporate fleet sellers.
 In November 1983, however, the company pivoted to providing the laptop to individuals through retail outlets.
 Owing to a rigorous overhaul of the design of the laptop, the company missed its initial shipment deadline of December 1983, with the first several dozen units shipping instead in April 1984.
 Early units were fraught with technical issues, prompting more tweaks.
 Mass production and sales did not commence until June 1984.
 By this point, a major distributor of the Gavilan computer had filed for bankruptcy and was forced to pulled out of their deal with Gavilan.
 In late 1984, Gavilan Computer Corporation themselves declared Chapter 11 bankruptcy with cash flow problems.
 The company ceased operations in 1985, having only shipped a few thousand units of the Gavilan SC.